masinde70/Speech-To-Text-Gen-AI/README.md

 # Speech-To-Text-Gen-AI
-Retrieval Augmented Generation on audio data with LangChain and Chroma database Retrieval Augmented Generation (RAG) allows you to add relevant documents as context when querying LLMs.
+Retrieval Augmented Generation on audio data with LangChain and Chroma database.
+Retrieval Augmented Generation (RAG) allows you to add relevant documents as context when querying LLMs.

 RAG on audio data using LangChain and Chroma